backdrop-contrib/backdrop_upgrade_status/README.md

 ## Usage

 Go to Administer >> Reports >> Available updates >> Upgrade status and check the status of your installed modules.

-## Contact

-Current maintainers:

-* Daniel F. Kudwien (sun) - dev@unleashedmind.com

-This project has been sponsored by:

-* [UNLEASHED MIND](http://www.unleashedmind.com): Specialized in consulting and planning of Drupal powered sites, UNLEASHED MIND offers installation, development, theming, customization, and hosting to get you started.
-Visit them for more information.